mariusploscar-dart/twkl-api-test/README.md

 * Code should be executable (no mis-typed variable names, missing use statements, etc.)
 * Code should be concise and well laid out - no excessive use of blank lines, unused use statements, etc.
 * Commit messages understandable and git history looks sensible

 If your solution involves anything that you feel might require further explanation, or if you feel that some element of best practice is not applicable for some reason, please add comments to the code to explain the reason for your decision.

 ## Running the project
+The project is based on the Laravel framework

-To run the project, make sure docker is installed, navigate to the root directory (where Dockerfile and docker-compose.yml are located), and run:
+To run the project, make sure docker is installed, navigate to the root directory (where Dockerfile and docker-compose.yml are located), and follow these steps:

+1. Create .env file using .env.example as a template and modify the values where needed (eg DB credentials - used in Docker container).

+2. Build the containers:

-`docker compose up -d`
+`docker compose up --build -d`

+3. Install necessary composer libraries:

+`docker-compose exec app composer install`

+4. Generate a Laravel key:

+`docker-compose exec app php artisan key:generate`

+Make sure the APP_KEY environment variable is set.

+5. Install Laravel application:

+`docker-compose exec app php artisan migrate`

-To view the www/html/index.php file, navigate in a browser to http://localhost:8008.
+6. To access the application, navigate in a browser to http://localhost:8080.

-PHPMyAdmin is also available at http://localhost:8009.
+PHPMyAdmin is also available at http://localhost:8081.

-Database connection details are available in environment variables - see accompanying .env file

-To enter the container and run commands (eg. using composer):

-`docker exec -it --user=www-data TwinklTestServer bash`

-Feel free to amend the docker configuration and re-build if required (eg. to point to a different directory for the public website files by adding a new mounted volume in docker-compose.yml).

-XDebug is installed - to use it you will need to set up path mappings in your IDE to point from the location of your local files to the /var folder of the container.
+## Cleanup

+Destroy the containers

+`docker-compose down`

+To clean up docker build data if needed (eg change db credentials) run first:

+`docker volume ls`

+then get your docker volume name and use it to run:

+`docker volume rm [your-docker-volume-dbdata]`